DD9/dd9/wp-content/plugins/postie/readme.txt

 = Interoperability =
-* If your mail client doesn't support setting the subject (nokia) you can do so by putting #your title here# at the begining of your message
+* If your mail client doesn't support setting the subject (nokia) you can do so by putting #your title here# at the beginning of your message
 * POP3,POP3-SSL,IMAP,IMAP-SSL now supported - last three require
   php-imap support
 * The program understands enough about mime to not duplicate post if you send an HTML and plain text message
-* Automatically confirms that you are installed correctly
+* Automatically confirms that you are installed correctly == Frequently Asked Questions ==

-== Screenshots ==

-1. Postie options (showing video and audio templates)

-== Frequently Asked Questions ==

 = Postie won't connect to my mailserver.
 Why Not? =